s-kyungyong/Kronos/EMS_mutant_remapping/README.md

 ### 1. Downloading Sequencing Data
 📥 Inputs
 • `promoter_MAPS_groups.list`: SRA identifiers for exome-capture data.
 Note: We obtained most of the data directly from the authors.
-Any missing sequencing data were downloaded from PRJNA1218005.
+Any missing sequencing data were downloaded from PRJNA1218005 produced by [Zhang et al. (2023)](https://www.pnas.org/doi/10.1073/pnas.2306494120).

 ---